Conorjbr/rock-paper-scissors/README.md

 ![Alt text](testing/jshint-testing-i.jpg)
 Script.js - first test results

-I was not sure what these errors meant so I did some internet searching and found a page on stack overfolw that advised taking the following action to eliminate these errors.
+I was not sure what these errors meant so I did some internet searching and found a page on stack overflow that advised taking the following action to eliminate these errors.

 ![Alt text](testing/js-error-solution.jpg)

-I pasted in this commment to the top of my js file and the errors were removes, see revised report below
+I pasted in this commment to the top of my js file and the errors were removed, see revised report below

 ![Alt text](testing/jshint-testing-ii.jpg)
 Script.js - second test results